 Like social workers, these individuals interact with troubled clients to help them improve their quality of life.
 According to the BLS, facilities where these professionals work tend to be understaffed, creating stress for their workers.
 The BLS also reports that the highly personal nature of the job also tends to have an emotionally draining impact on people in the occupation.

 The BLS cites low pay as one of the negative aspects of a job as a social and human service assistant.
-As of May 2013, the BLS reported average yearly income of these professionals as $31,280.
+As of May 2018, the BLS reported median yearly income of these professionals as $33,750.